Bangarang: Critical reception

-Jon Dollan from Rolling Stone noted "the laser-blasting inanity of the title track, which ends with someone bragging, 'I'm eating Fun Dip right now/Not givin' a fuck.'
+Jon Dollan from Rolling Stone noted "the laser-blasting inanity of the track, which ends with someone bragging, 'I'm eating Fun Dip right now/Not givin' a fuck.'
 Not a bad credo for music that makes a disco sugar high feel downright pornographic".
 Garret Kamps from Spin gave the song a positive review, calling it a "massively enjoyable, massively concussive collection of blips and bursts that sounds like something Moby might hear in his head during a heart attack, so thoroughly and dyspeptically is dubstep's characteristic bass wobble distorted and pushed into the red.
 That remains [his] signature trick ..."

 Rolling Stone named the song the 22nd-best song of 2012.

 Music video

 A music video for the song premiered via YouTube on February 16, 2012.
-It depicts a group of three young boys robbing an ice-cream truck in an elaborate heist.
-During the robbery, the ringleader of the boys unintentionally causes ice-cream truck driver to lose his hand by forcefully slamming a door onto his wrist.
-He feels guilt over this, and finds himself unable to eat the stolen ice cream, which reminds him of the driver's severed hand.
+It depicts a group of three young boys robbing an ice cream truck in an elaborate heist.
+During the robbery, the ringleader of the boys amputates the truck driver's hand by slamming a door on his wrist.
+While the other boys celebrate, he throws his ice cream down in shame and disgust at his actions and what he did to the ice cream man.

-When his gang have grown up to adulthood, they perform a similarly elaborate heist on a group of bank robbers who have stolen several briefcases of cash.
-They succeed in stealing the cash, and the video concludes with the gang's leader leaving one of the cases with the ice-cream man, walking away happily eating the same ice cream.
+When the boys have grown to adulthood, they perform a similarly elaborate heist on a group of bank robbers who have stolen several briefcases of cash.
+They succeed in stealing the cash, and the gang's leader surprises the ice cream man by giving him one of the cases.

-Drawing from the song's 'Peter Pan/Hook' theme, the video features references to Captain Hook in the ice-cream truck driver's style of moustache, his right hand's tattoo of a crocodile and after the children's heist cause the loss of his hand, where it is replaced with a hook (Captain Hook's hand was cut off by Peter Pan and fed to the crocodile in the story before being replaced with a hook).
+Drawing from the song's 'Peter Pan/Hook' theme, the video features references to Captain Hook in the ice cream truck driver's style of moustache, the tattoo of a crocodile on his right hand, and the replacement of that hand with a hook.